 Given the diverse career tracks in instructional design, this program offers students the flexibility to customize their course of study based on individual goals and interests.
 Graduates of the program are well prepared to practice their unique, multidisciplinary profession in a variety of settings, including businesses, K-12 schools, higher education, government and military, or to pursue doctoral studies.

 Who enrolls in this program?

-Students who enroll in the M.S. in instructional design and technology program intend to pursue careers as experts in the design, development, implementation and evaluation of instructional resources to improve learning and performance in multiple environments.
+Students who enroll in this program intend to pursue careers as experts in the design, development, implementation and evaluation of instructional resources to improve learning and performance in multiple environments.
 Candidates come from a broad array of backgrounds, including communications, psychology, management and education, among other areas of specialization, but share a common interest in designing creative solutions to learning needs.

 This program emphasizes theories of learning and cognition, multimedia design and development, systematic instructional design, technology and open learning environments.
 The curriculum couples hands-on, technology-based coursework with theories of education, learning and human performance.
 Candidates learn to develop effective, cross-media curricula for diverse audiences.